 Cumberland Gap to Woodway

-VA 10 originally began at the Kentucky State Line within the Cumberland Gap Historical Park, where US 25E's north exit from Virginia was located.
+VA 10 appears to have originally begun at the Tennessee State Line within the Cumberland Gap Historical Park, where US 25E's south exit from Virginia was located.
 VA 10 was 100% duplexed with VA 11 from were to Woodway.

 VA 10-VA 11 followed what is now a restored trail through the Cumberland Gap Historic Area.
 It used SR 872, then an unnumbered road that parallels the modern US 58 to the north eastward.
 The route used the SR 912 loop, then maybe modern US 58 but there is what looks like an old alignment on satellite photo that is not a road today.

 VA 10-VA 11 used SR 732 through the old Gibson Station area, then the piece of SR 692 that is north of US 58.
 THe route may have followed modern US 58 over to Wheeler, then SR 729.
 The route then seems to have followed modern US 58 to Kesterson Mill.

 VA 10-VA 11 followed SR 684 routing south of US 58, but not north of it unless it was before 1927.
 The route followed US 58 BUsiness through Ewing.
 The route likely used SR 697 and SR 672 to go to Rose Hill.

 VA 10-VA 11 followed modern US 58 until SR 670, then used the SR 813 loop to Henegartown.
 The route used a small bit of SR 621 and all of SR 814 in the Russels Store area.
 Continuing east the route used SR 946 (except used the SR 815 loop), then SR SR 899 and SR 880 down to Cony Hollow.